 Tyler Mitchell might be best known for being the first Black photographer to shoot a Vogue cover, but his body of work is expansive and culture-shifting.
 I Can Make You Feel Good is his first monograph and imagines what a Black utopia might look like through full-bleed images of Black people in motion and at rest.
 It’s a favorite of writer Shelton Griffith, who calls it an aesthetic from cover to cover.
 “Tyler’s photographic aesthetic, to me, allows Black people to just simply exist,” he says.
 “I have the book open, sitting on an acrylic book-display stand, and I turn the pages every few days for inspiration.”

-Curator and writer Kimberly Drew name-checked this book about the Joyner Giuffrida family, which offers an insight into their collection, which is widely regarded as one of the most significant collections of modern and contemporary work by African and African diaspora artists.
+Curator and writer Kimberly Drew name-checked this book about the Joyner Giuffrida family.
+It offers an insight into their collection, which is widely regarded as one of the most significant collections of modern and contemporary work by African and African diaspora artists.
 “This book is a welcome reminder that being a collector and curator is an act of diligence and love,” says Drew.
 “Pairing scholarly essays and full-color images of works, we’re invited into their collection and, more than that, invited to think about how we might regard our own collections.”

 Drew is also the author of Black Futures, which tells the story of contemporary Black life through images, photos, recipes, tweets, memes, and poetry to create a collection that captures what it means to be Black and alive right now.